daniellaomokore/SalesDataAnalysisProject/README.md

 ✨<b>Features:</b>

 - Object Oriented Programming & clean code
-- Good use of functions for each task
+- Good use of classes and functions for each task
 - Well commented & easy to read clean code
 - Used Matplotlib to create detailed graphs of the sales data